Hurricane Season in Florida:

 If you’re unable to evacuate, finding a safe room in your home or a community shelter is imperative.
 Keep your emergency kit closed and stay away from windows.
 Follow the instructions of local officials and stay tuned to local news for updates.

-How Do Hurricanes Affect Air Quality and Mold Growth?
+How Do Hurricanes Affect Mold Testing and Mold Growth?

 Hurricanes bring a series of environmental challenges, including compromised air quality.
 Strong winds can stir up pollutants, dust, and allergens that could harm respiratory health.